 Are you looking for a way to incorporate the many health benefits of turmeric into your daily life?
 If so, I have just the beverage for you.
 It’s a turmeric latte, often lovingly called “golden milk” — suitable for vegan, Paleo, keto and most diets!

 But wait, could anything with “latte” in the title actually be healthy?
 In this case, it’s a definite “yes!”
 The benefits of turmeric range from improving heart health to discouraging cancer.
-Turmeric also provides significant anti-inflammatory effects that can benefit such a wide variety of health concerns since inflammation is at the root of most diseases.
-(1)

 The Power of Turmeric in a Hot Drink